kannanspeed/repete/README.md

 1. Open the app in your browser
 2. A random word will be displayed on the screen
 3. Click "Start Speaking" and say the word
-4. The app will evaluate your pronunciation and provide a score
+4. The app will evaluate your pronunciation and provide feedback
 5. Click "Next Word" to practice with a different word

 ## Browser Compatibility